Not many people have heard of a “split keyboard.”

-Although this is a super niche area, it actually has some major advantages, such as increased work efficiency.
+This is a very niche area, but it actually has its own advantages, such as increased work efficiency.

 On the other hand, there are of course disadvantages to be aware of when introducing the system.